 Here’s another example of a logo that many people saw in a non-wholesome way.
-This emblem for A-style looks simple at first but look a bit closer and you can never unsee its provocative image.
+This emblem for A-style looks simple at first but looks a bit closer, and you can never unsee its provocative image.
 Hint: the circles are heads.
 The Italian clothing brand reportedly said the logo is not a mistake.
 But if you don’t have the same bold intentions for your brand, just be mindful of how your logo imagery could be seen by others.

 Custom Logo vs. Template

 Understanding what makes a logo good leads you to the next challenge.
 That is to find the best way to have your logo designed.
 The two top ways are having a professional logo design or using one of the websites that offer logo design from a template.
 To guide you in your decision, here are the pros and cons of each: